 A module comprises of several events, depending on the topic.
 The first event is introductory and is usually free of charge.

-Typically, a module will have between 4 and 6 participants.
+Typically, a workshop or a module will have between 4 and 8 participants.

 Use TalkTheTalk to talk yourself free.